 What support is available for housing providers and contractors to adopt the toolkit?

 Interested in learning more?
 Not sure where to start?
 Want to drive the most social value through the supply chain?
-Find out about our upcoming masterclasses in 2016.
+More information about available sessions and their content can be found here.

 Like the sound of this training, but want a bespoke session on social value, or a private masterclass for your colleagues?
 Get in touch with email@example.com for more information.